Ale-JRD/Trads/content/post/index-T1.md

 Gio asked.

-[Can you handle them?]
+「Can you handle them?」

-[We have no choice but to.]
+「We have no choice but to.」

 Without stopping, the two of us took an attacking stance.

-[Listen, don’t stop running… just focus on charging through— any that you miss will just be dragged along.]
+「Listen, don’t stop running… just focus on charging through— any that you miss will just be dragged along.」

-[Understood.]
+「Understood.」

-[—Let’s go.]
+「—Let’s go.」

 Without losing any momentum, the two of us swung our blades as we charged through.